Notes on motivic infinite loop space theory: The reconstruction theorem

 Since $\gamma^*: \Shv_\Nis(S)_* \to \Shv_\Nis^\fr(S)$ is symmetric monoidal, it induces a functor $\gamma^*_\N$ upon passage to prespectra.
 We obtain an adjunction the right adjoint $\gamma_*^\N$ is given by the formula $\gamma_*^\N(X)_n \wequi \gamma_*(X_n)$.
 We call a map $X \to Y \in \Sp^\N(\Shv_\Nis(S)_*, \P^1)$ a \emph{level motivic equivalence} if each map $X_n \to Y_n$ is a motivic equivalence, and similarly for framed prespectra.
 The saturated class generated by level motivic equivalences and stable equivalences is called stable motivic equivalences.
 Local objects for this class of maps are called motivic $\Omega$-spectra; these are the prespectra $X = (X_n)_n$ such that $X$ is an $\Omega$-spectrum and each $X_n$ is motivically local.

-\begin{corollary} The functor $\gamma_*^\N$ preserves and detects stable motivic equivalences. \end{corollary} \begin{proof} Since $\gamma_*^\N$ preserves motivic $\Omega$-spectra it is enough to show that it commutes with spectrification.
+\begin{corollary} The functor $\gamma_*^\N$ preserves and detects stable motivic equivalences. \end{corollary} \begin{proof} Since $\gamma_*^\N$ preserves motivic $\Omega$-spectra (from its formula above) it is enough to show that it commutes with spectrification.
 Let $X = (X_n)_n$ be a prespectrum.
 By Lemma \ref{lemm:spectrification}(2), its spectrification is given by Since $\gamma_*: \Shv_\Nis^\fr(S) \to \Shv_\Nis(S)_*$ preserves motivic equivalences, filtered colimits (both by Lemma \ref{lemm:forget-mot-equiv}), and $\P^1$-loops, the result follows. \end{proof}

 We also note the following. \begin{lemma} There are canonical equivalences and \end{lemma} \begin{proof} We prove the result for unframed spectra; the other case is similar.
 It is easy to see that $L_\mot \Sp^\N(\Shv_\Nis(S)_*, \P^1) \wequi \Sp^\N(\Spc(S)_*, \P^1)$ (see e.g. \cite[Lemma 26]{bachmann-real-etale}).
 But $\P^1$ is symmetric in $\Spc(S)_*$ \cite[Lemma 6.3]{hoyois-equivariant} and hence the result follows from Remark \ref{rmk:symmetric-stabilization}. \end{proof}